-Depending on how fast you're flying, you'll probably pass FOOTO close to the time your two minutes at 075° are up.
+Depending on how fast you're flying, you'll probably pass FOOTO close to the descending to 3300 time your two minutes at 075° are up.
 At the end of two minutes, turn left 45° to 030° .
 Reset the timer, and fly for another two minutes on this heading.